hotosm/fmtm/docs/about/faq.md

   data" (data over time), which ODK has only recently began to address with Entities.
   We should definitely look for opportunities to learn from / collaborate into the future.

 ---

+**Q:**: So why should I use FMTM over these other tools?

+**A:**

+You might not need to!
+It depends if you are simply collecting data in the field as an individual, or are trying to coordinate amongst a team of enumerators.

+FMTM does not attempt to compete within the very rich field data collection ecosystem.
+Instead, it is a higher level tool, aimed at **coordination** of enumerators using one of these tools.

+---